jaclynnbarrera/plant-shop-backend/README.md

 ### Introduction

-The Plant Shop is an e-commerce single page application, where users can shop for different plant and add to their "cart".
+The Plant Shop is an e-commerce single page application, where users can shop for different plants, add and remove items from their cart.
 A cart is constructed on DOMload and a cart can have many plants.
 You can see each plant and also see more information (pice, description).
 A plant belongs to a cart.
 You can add many plants to cart.

 ### Installation
 1. Fork and clone repo to your local machine.